ARTBA-Org/rws_cms/MOBILE_API_GUIDE.md

 ```

 Notes:
+- Payload uses numeric IDs for documents.
+Treat IDs as strings in clients but pass them back verbatim, e.g., `"17"` for "Working at Night".
+Do not invent IDs like `course_1`.
 - Each course contains a `modules` relationship.
 With `depth=0`, that field is an array of IDs; you can compute `moduleCount = modules.length`.

 ### 2) Course detail with modules